MATERNAL MENTAL HEALTH INTENSIVE

 for Mental Health Professionals

-Twenty percent of pregnant and postpartum women experience clinically significant mood and anxiety disorders.
-One in four pregnancies end in miscarriage.
-And one in 160 babies are stillborn.
-As a mental health professional you have a high likelihood of treating clients who experience one or more of these mental health challenges during their reproductive years and who will need specialized treatment to cope and move forward successfully.
+Perinatal mood and anxiety disorders (PMADs) are among the most common pregnancy complications.
+They affect as many as 1 in 5 women – more than twice the number of women who develop gestational diabetes.
+Also, 1 in 4 pregnancies end in miscarriage, and 1 in 160 babies are stillborn.
+As a mental health professional, it's very likely you'll treat clients who face one or more of these mental health challenges during their reproductive years and who need specialized treatment to cope and move forward successfully.

-The target audience of this intermediate-level training includes psychologists, psychiatrists, social workers, nurses, mental health counselors, physicians, graduate students, marriage and family therapists, pastoral counselors, and midwives.
+This intermediate-level training is appropriate for psychologists, psychiatrists, social workers, nurses, mental health counselors, physicians, graduate students, marriage and family therapists, pastoral counselors, and midwives.

 All participants will receive: